New Jersey Route 54

-Route 54 (known locally as 12th Street) is a state highway located in Atlantic County in New Jersey, United States.
-It is considered to be a southern extension of U.S. Route 206 (US 206), running 11.86 mi from an intersection with US 206 and US 30 in Hammonton to an intersection with US 40 in Buena Vista Township.
+Route 54 (known locally as 12th Street for much of its length) is a state highway located in Atlantic County in New Jersey, United States.
+It is considered to be a southern extension of U.S. Route 206 (US 206), running 11.86 mi from an intersection with US 206 and US 30 in Hammonton south to an intersection with US 40 in Buena Vista Township.
 The road passes through the center of Hammonton before running into rural areas.
 It intersects US 322 and Route 73 in Folsom and the Atlantic City Expressway in Hammonton.

-What is now Route 54 was originally legislated on March 30, 1938 to run from US 30/US 206 in Hammonton south to Main Road in Landis Township (part of present-day Vineland).
-The only part taken over as a state highway and designated Route 54 was north of US 40 in Buena, the proposed route south of this point remained as county-maintained Lincoln Avenue.
+What is now Route 54 was originally legislated on March 30, 1938, to run from US 30/US 206 in Hammonton south to Main Road in Landis Township (part of present-day Vineland).
+The only part taken over as a state highway and designated Route 54 was north of US 40 in Buena, the proposed route south of this point remained as county-maintained Wheat Road.
 In 1953, Route 54 was defined onto its current alignment.
 A freeway was proposed along the Route 54 corridor in the late 1960s to connect the southern terminus of US 206 in Hammonton to Route 55 in the Vineland/Millville area; it was eventually canceled.